 A psychiatric nurse, also referred to as a mental health nurse, will improve the lives of people in a number of ways.
 If you have a keen interest in the mental health profession, and you are interested in working in a growing industry, this is the career for you.
-These nurses will be required to complete the same education as all other nurses, along with some additional training and certifications.
+Psychiatric nurses need to complete the same educational requirements as all other nurses, along with some additional training and certifications.

 At an advanced level, as the word “advanced” suggests, you will have greater responsibilities and educational requirements.
 In advanced psychiatric nursing, you will choose a group of people with whom you prefer to work, such as children, adolescents, or adults.
 With this advanced education and training, you will be responsible for providing the same mental health care as the basic level; however, you will also be responsible for much more.
 You might actually be responsible for treating mental disorders yourself.
 You will assess a patient and diagnose them.
 You will then develop a mental health plan to aid in their recovery.
 You must be an excellent communicator to succeed in this position.
 You will be responsible for not only listening to your patient, but you will also be responsible for truly hearing what they say and do not say.
 Sometimes the greatest clues in medicine are the things which the patients neglect to mention specifically; however, they allude to the fact something else is not right.
 You must use your powers of deductive reasoning to dig further.